martinthomson/escape-report/draft-thomson-escape-report.md

 # Interactions Between Web Publishers and Aggregators {#tension}

-A significant motivation for holding the Workshop was to provide a forum where publishers could air their concerns about the changes proposed in Web Packaging.
+A significant motivation for holding the Workshop was to provide a forum where publishers could discuss the impact of Web Packaging on the online publishing ecosystem.
 Of primary interest was whether Web Packages might effectively enable a transfer of power from publishers to aggregators.

 Both publishers and aggregators at the workshop expressed the importance of